PrismarineJS/prismarine-auth/docs/API.md

   * On Minecraft: Bedrock Edition, servers can additionally verify if you have done the full auth sequence or not, and can kick you if you have not.
   * You will get an error if you don't specify it when calling `getMinecraftJavaToken` or `getMinecraftBedrockToken` when doing device code auth.
 You can set it to `false` to skip signing.
 * If you just want an Microsoft/Xbox token, you do not need to specify a authTitle.
-* If doing password auth, set this option to false.
+* If doing password auth authTitle will not be used and should be removed.
 * If specifying this, you also should provide a `deviceType`, see the doc above

-### What does "doSisuAuth" do ?
+### What does sisu flow do ?

-* When `doSisuAuth` is defined as true, we will generate an xsts token using the sisu flow which is utilised in some Xbox mobile apps.
+* We will generate an XSTS token using the sisu flow which is utilised in some Xbox mobile apps.
-* This flow allows generation of tokens for authTitles that normally wouldn't work using the normal flow, such as XboxAppIOS, XboxGamepassIOS and MinecraftJava.
+* This flow allows generation of tokens for authTitles that normally wouldn't work using the other flows, such as XboxAppIOS, XboxGamepassIOS and MinecraftJava.
 * This flow will not currently work for custom Azure apps
 * When specifying this, you should also provide an `authTitle` and a corresponding `deviceType`.
 For example `{ authTitle: Titles.MinecraftJava, deviceType: 'Win32' }` failing this will cause a Forbidden HTTP error.